 It’s the prime time for live streaming, and if you miss the boat, you could be missing out on huge traffic numbers and the ability to create a viral buzz.

 It’s one of the most genuine ways to connect with an audience and allows for levels of personalization that the marketing industry has never seen.

 So don’t fall behind the curve.
 Don’t get stuck in the old ways of doing business.

-	Here’s why you should care about live streaming in 2018 and how to start implementing it in your marketing strategy.
+Here’s why you should care about live streaming and how to start implementing it in your marketing strategy.

 Live streaming is growing fast

 One of the main reasons you should care about live stream is simply due to its huge user base and growing popularity.